Nick Fury: Early life and wartime

 Nicholas Joseph Fury is the eldest of three children born to Jack Fury in New York City.
 His father is a United States citizen who enlists in the United Kingdom's Royal Flying Corps during World War I. Jack enlists in 1916 and is stationed in France.
-He shoots down Manfred von Richthofen early in his flying career, and is a highly decorated combat aviator by the end of the War in 1918.
+He shoots down Manfred von Richthofen early in his flying career and is a highly decorated combat aviator by the end of the war in 1918.

-Discharged after the War, Jack returns home, marries an unnamed woman, and becomes the father of three children.
-Nick, probably born in the late 1910s or early 1920s, is followed by Jacob "Jake" Fury (later the supervillain Scorpio who co-founded the Zodiac cartel), and their sister, Dawn.
+Discharged after the war, Jack returns home, marries an unnamed woman, and becomes the father of three children.
+Nick, probably born in the late 1910s or early 1920s, is followed by his brother Jake Fury (later the supervillain Scorpio who co-founded the Zodiac cartel), and their sister Dawn.

 All three children grow up in the neighborhood known as Hell's Kitchen, Manhattan, New York.
-Nick is an amateur boxer through the New York City Police Athletic League where he learns marksmanship.
+Nick is an amateur boxer through the New York City Police Athletic League, where he also learns marksmanship.
 As a teenager in 1937, he went overseas for the first time to fight with the International Brigades in the Spanish Civil War.
 He was on leave in Guernica when the fascists bombed it.

 After he returns to America, Fury and his friend Red Hargrove leave the neighborhood to pursue their dreams of adventure, eventually settling on a daring wing walking and parachuting act.
 In the early 1940s, their death-defying stunts catch the attention of Lieutenant Samuel "Happy Sam" Sawyer, who was then training with the British Commandos, who enlists them for a special mission in the Netherlands.
-Nick and Red later join the U.S. Army, with Fury undergoing Basic Training under Sergeant Bass.
+Nick and Red later join the U.S. Army, with Fury undergoing basic training under Sergeant Bass.
 Nick and Red are stationed together at Schofield Barracks, Hawaii when the Imperial Japanese Navy ambushes the base on December 7, 1941.
 Red is among the many killed in the attack on Pearl Harbor, with Fury swearing vengeance against both the Japanese and the Nazis.

-Sawyer, now a captain, assigns Fury command of the First Attack Squad, a unit of U.S. Army Rangers, who are awarded the honorary title of Commandos by Winston Churchill after their first missions.
+Sawyer, now a captain, assigns Fury command of the First Attack Squad, a unit of U.S. Army Rangers, who are awarded the honorary title of commandos by Winston Churchill after their first missions.
 They are nicknamed the "Howling Commandos" and stationed at a military base in the United Kingdom to fight specialized missions, primarily but not exclusively in the European Theatre of World War II.
 During this period, Fury falls in love with a British nurse, Lady Pamela Hawley, who dies in a bombing raid on London before he can propose to her.